Five Practices to Support Early Literacy

 Play is not only fun but is the way children learn best.
 They are born explorers and love it when you make daily activities adventuresome.
 Through play, children make meaning of their lives by reliving, and talking through, their experiences.

 - Play together!
 You have the experience and language to extend and deepen the play.
 Act out the story after reading a book.
-Keep a box of scarves, hats and dress up clothes and ask friends and family members to add to it.
-Take turns being different characters, complete with costume, voices and actions.
+Keep a box of scarves, hats, and dress-up clothes, and ask friends and family members to add to it.
+Take turns being different characters, complete with costumes, voices, and actions.

 - Under supervision, broken machines can be great opportunities for children to use real tools to take them apart and learn about their parts.

 - Bring out the measuring tape and teach your child how to measure.
 Lie on the ground and take turns measuring each other and the rest of the family.
 (You may lose your child for a day or two as they measure the whole house!)